FormidableLabs/react-swipeable/README.md

 }
 ```

-#### `touch-action` and preventing scrolling
+### `touch-action` and preventing scrolling

 Sometimes you don't want the `body` of your page to scroll along with the user manipulating or swiping an item.

-You might try to prevent the event default action via `preventDefaultTouchmoveEvent`, which calls `event.preventDefault()`. **But** there may be a simpler, more effective solution, which has to do with a simple CSS property.
+You might try to prevent the event default action via [preventDefaultTouchmoveEvent](#preventdefaulttouchmoveevent-details), which calls `event.preventDefault()`. **But** there may be a simpler, more effective solution, which has to do with a simple CSS property.

 `touch-action` is a CSS property that sets how an element's region can be manipulated by a touchscreen user.